-This community engagement strategy designed to reduce and end poverty by building both individual and community assets.
-While traditional “safety net” social service programs are critical to help provide for families’ most basic needs, these programs usually do not engage the broader community in developing relationships with households who have a focused goal to get out of poverty.
+This community engagement strategy is designed to reduce and end daily instability by building individual and community assets.
+While traditional social “safety net” programs are critical to help provide for families’ most basic needs, these programs usually do not engage the broader community in developing goal-oriented relationships to create lasting change for households.

-A unique aspect of the local work is that two dynamic actions occur simultaneously:
+A unique aspect of the local work is that that dynamic actions occur simultaneously:

-- Low-income people receive personalized support from community volunteers, increase their ability to access community resources and opportunities, and develop hope for their futures; while
+- Participants increase their ability to access community resources and opportunities, and develop hope for their futures.